Hypervisor

-A hypervisor, also known as a virtual machine monitor (VMM) or virtualizer, is a type of computer software, firmware or hardware that creates and runs virtual machines.
+A hypervisor, also known as a virtual machine monitor (VMM), is a type of computer software, firmware, or hardware that creates and runs virtual machines.
 A computer on which a hypervisor runs one or more virtual machines is called a host machine or virtualization server, and each virtual machine is called a guest machine.
 The hypervisor presents the guest operating systems with a virtual operating platform and manages the execution of the guest operating systems.
 Unlike an emulator, the guest executes most instructions on the native hardware.
 Multiple instances of a variety of operating systems may share the virtualized hardware resources: for example, Linux, Windows, and macOS instances can all run on a single physical x86 machine.
-This contrasts with operating-system–level virtualization, where all instances (usually called containers) must share a single kernel, though the guest operating systems can differ in user space, such as different Linux distributions with the same kernel.
+This contrasts with operating system-level virtualization, where all instances (usually called containers) must share a single kernel, though the guest operating systems can differ in user space, such as different Linux distributions with the same kernel.

 The term hypervisor is a variant of supervisor, a traditional term for the kernel of an operating system: the hypervisor is the supervisor of the supervisors, with hyper- used as a stronger variant of super-.
 (Note: super- is from Latin, meaning "above", while hyper- is from the cognate term in Ancient Greek (ὑπέρ-), also meaning above or over.)
 The term dates to circa 1970; IBM coined it for software that ran OS/360 and the 7090 emulator concurrently on the 360/65 and later used it for the DIAG handler of CP-67.
 In the earlier CP/CMS (1967) system, the term Control Program was used instead.

 Some literature, especially in microkernel contexts, makes a distinction between hypervisor and virtual machine monitor (VMM).
 There, both components form the overall virtualization stack of a certain system.
 Hypervisor refers to kernel-space functionality and VMM to user-space functionality.
 Specifically in these contexts, a hypervisor is a microkernel implementing virtualization infrastructure that must run in kernel-space for technical reasons, such as Intel VMX.
 Microkernels implementing virtualization mechanisms are also referred to as microhypervisor.
 Applying this terminology to Linux, KVM is a hypervisor and QEMU or Cloud Hypervisor are VMMs utilizing KVM as hypervisor.